Abdelrhman-AK/WinPaletter/Documentations/LangContribution1.0.6.9.md

    **or**

-   - Press on `Generate New (English) and open it` and save JSON file as you want anywhere.
+   - Press on `Generate New (English) and Open it` and save JSON file as you want anywhere.
 You will find the JSON file is deserialized into a tree node inside the application.

       ![alt text](https://github.com/Abdelrhman-AK/WinPaletter/blob/master/Media/Lang/0.png?raw=true)